glamod/c3s-marine-obs-suit-documentation/docs/adding-new-data-models.rst

     Simplified workflow of the steps needed to add a new CDM.

-We recommend that you change the `mdf_reader <https://glamod.github.io/mdf_reader_documentation/>`_ and `cdm_mapper <https://glamod.github.io/cdm_mapper_documentation/>`_ repositories outside of the ``../glamod-marine/obs-suit/`` folder in JASMIN.
+We recommend that you change the `mdf_reader <https://glamod.github.io/mdf_reader_documentation/>`_ and `cdm_mapper <https://glamod.github.io/cdm_mapper_documentation/>`_ repositories outside of the ``../glamod-marine/obs-suite/`` folder in JASMIN.
 You can either use another folder directory within JASMIN or just make a local copy of the two tools in your PC, this will facilitate to create, edit and test all the ``.json`` files that compose a schema and a cdm mapper.

 To install the **mdf_reader** and **cdm_mapper** on your local PC (or in any other directory) you should follow the instructions in the following `documentation website <https://glamod.github.io/cdm_mapper_documentation/tool-set-up.html>`_.
-You will have to make *another python environment* just to run those tools separate from the **obs-suit** code.
+You will have to make *another python environment* just to run those tools separate from the **obs-suite** code.

 Once you have set up the tools in another working directory, you are ready follow the instructions below.
 We will use **the US Marine Meteorological Journals Collection (MMJ 1878-1894)** ``125-704`` as an example for the following tutorial: